SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 ![](assets/chapter-5-2-images/03.Back-to-the-past-01.png)

 The condition states, that Ivan is 18 years old, so when we declare the variable **`years`** we assign its initial value of **18**.
-The rest of the variables we read from the console.
+The rest of the variables are read from the console.

 ![](assets/chapter-5-2-images/03.Back-to-the-past-02.png)